matt-gardner/pra/README.md

 # Changelog

+Planned for version 1.2:

+- Better parameter specification.

+- Working synthetic data generation.

+- A matrix multiplication implementation of the vector space random walks from the EMNLP 2014 paper.

 Version 1.1 (released on 12/20/2014):

 - ExperimentScorer now shows more information.
 It used to only show each experiment ranked by an